Online whiteboards

 August 26, 2020 — February 27, 2023

 Online collaborative drawing, for, e.g. doing mathematics online or general diagrams.
-Many tools claim to do this, but I have not managed to have a truly satisfactory experience yet, although I have committed not much time to it.
+Many tools claim to do this, but I have not managed to have a truly satisfactory experience yet, although I have not committed much time to it.
 I was hoping for a slam-dunk best option.
-I suspect that most of the options are going to need some kind of stylus input to be any use, at least for the writing-heavy workflows I care about.
+I suspect that most of the options will need some kind of stylus input to be any use, at least for the writing-heavy workflows I care about.

 Here are some candidates.